railcore/railcore.github.io/build_and_troubleshoot/bed_level.md

 #### Leadscrew definitions

 The specific location of the leadscrews is important for arriving quickly at the best bed level adjustment.
 The X and Y coordinates of each Z motor defines the point outside the bed where the bed pivots on the yoke.
 For most RailCores, this is the location of the bed-to-yoke vertical bolt that goes through both.
-A [2018 video by Tony Akens](https://www.youtube.com/watch?v=qeFGLb8Gf6U)shows one way to measure the correct offsets for your machine.
+A [2018 video by Tony Akens](https://www.youtube.com/watch?v=qeFGLb8Gf6U) shows one way to measure the correct offsets for your machine.

 The specific values for your printer should be defined in your `config.g` with `M671` similar to this: